-There are some large smelters in the region, such as Philippine Associated Smelting And Refining (PASAR) in the Philippines and Gresik in Indonesia, but overall the region tends to be an exporter of copper concentrate and other base metal ores to smelters elsewhere in Asia mainly China.
-However, Indonesia's government wishes to capture more of the value chain and so has toyed with the idea of restricting the export of copper concentrates and other unprocessed or semi-processed raw materials, trying to force operators into building metal refineries and smelters in the country At the moment the export ban is slated for 2017. although the government has hinted it may relax this if companies have not vet been able to develop downstream capacity.
-Last year.
-US mine operators Freeport and Newmont, which produce 97% of Indonesia's copper, faced lengthy export stoppages related to the rules.
-Both companies eventually cut a deal with government to resume exports. but they had to present their plans for full domestic processing of their mining output by 2017.
-Indonesia has now rowed back on its demand for Freeport to build a \$1.5 billion copper smelter in Papua province, saving a regionally owned enterprise would take on the project instead, but Freeport's planned expansion of Indonesia's sole copper smelter at Gresik, part owned by Mitsubishi Materials Corp , could be completed by 2017.
-Indonesia has 25 proposals for smelters of various kinds, including 14 nickel and 3 copper, Privately owned PT Indovasi Mineral Indonesia, PT Nusantara where construction is due to begin this year, but no new capacity is expected to come on-stream before 2017-18.
+There are some large smelters in the region, such as Philippine Associated Smelting And Refining (PASAR) in the Philippines and Gresik in Indonesia, but overall the region tends to be an exporter of copper concentrate and other base metal ores to smelters elsewhere in Asia, mainly China.
+However, Indonesia's government wishes to capture more of the value chain and so has toyed with the idea of restricting the export of copper concentrates and other unprocessed or semi-processed raw materials, trying to force operators into building metal refineries and smelters in the country.
+At the moment the export ban is slated for 2017, although the government has hinted it may relax this if companies have not yet been able to develop downstream capacity.
+Last year, US mine operators Freeport and Newmont, which produce 97% of Indonesia's copper, faced lengthy export stoppages related to the rules.
+Both companies eventually cut a deal with government to resume exports, but they had to present their plans for full domestic processing of their mining output by 2017.
+Indonesia has now rowed back on its demand for Freeport to build a \$1.5 billion copper smelter in Papua province, saying a regionally owned enterprise would take on the project instead, but Freeport's planned expansion of Indonesia's sole copper smelter at Gresik, part owned by Mitsubishi Materials Corp , could be completed by 2017.
+Indonesia has 25 proposals for smelters of various kinds, including 14 nickel and 3 copper.
+Privately owned PT Indovasi Mineral Indonesia, PT Nusantara Smelting and PT Indosmelt are developing

+ISSUE 359 SULPHUR JULY-AUGUST 2015 copper smelters - Indosmelt at Sulawesi, where construction is due to begin this year, but no new capacity is expected to come on-stream before 2017-18.
 In the Philippines, PASAR, now owned by Glencore, suffered damage from a typhoon in 2013 but says that its \$600 million expansion programme is still continuing.